python/devguide/committing.rst

 * **For a small change, you can make a quick edit through the GitHub web UI.**
-  If you choose to use the web UI, be aware that GitHub will create a new branch in the main CPython repo rather than in your fork.
+  If you choose to use the web UI, be aware that GitHub will create a new branch in the main CPython repository rather than in your fork.
   Delete this newly created branch after it has been merged into the ``master`` branch or any of the maintenance branches.
-To keep the CPython repo tidy, remove the new branch within a few days.
+To keep the CPython repository tidy, remove the new branch within a few days.

 Keep a fork of the main repository, since it will allow you to revert all